-- 20. While Australia's trade policy emphasizes the primacy of the multilateral trading system (section (5)), its network of regional trade arrangements was further expanded during the review period.
-Australia recognizes the ultimate goal of the complementary relationship between multilateral, regional, and bilateral trade agreements is trade liberalization and economic integration.
-Nevertheless, it is aware of the danger of being drawn back into preferential trade deals that favour one country, or a group of countries over another, and stifle economic integration and impede the efficient allocation of resources.
-Australia's commitments in its RTAs go beyond the current WTO Agreements in a number of areas, including services and investment.
+20. While Australia's trade policy emphasizes the primacy of the multilateral trading system (section (5)), its network of regional trade arrangements was further expanded during the review period.17 Australia recognizes the ultimate goal of the complementary relationship between multilateral, regional, and bilateral trade agreements is trade liberalization and economic integration.
+Nevertheless, it is aware of the danger of being drawn back into preferential trade deals that favour one country, or a group of countries over another, and stifle economic integration and impede the efficient allocation of resources.18 Australia's commitments in its RTAs go beyond the current WTO Agreements in a number of areas, including services and investment.
 RTA commitments on intellectual property rights are extended to all trading partners.
-Australia aims at high quality and comprehensive preferential trade agreements (FTAs) consists of negotiating or discussing prospects with its top export markets. - 21.
-In November 2009, the Productivity Commission was asked to examine the effectiveness of such trade agreements in: responding to national and global economic and trade developments; contributing to efforts to boost Australia's engagement in the region and evolving regional economic architecture; reducing trade and investment barriers and safeguarding against the introduction of new barriers; and lending support to the international trading system and the WTO.20 According to some submissions, the benefits depend largely on the subsequent uptake of opportunities by business; in addition, RTAs involve negotiation, administrative, and compliance costs.
-The Productivity Commission's final report was due on 27 November 2010.
-In their June 2010 communication Australia and seven other WTO Members proposed the resumption and re-energising of work to improve understanding of the cross-cutting elements of RTAs and of their systemic significance, through descriptive and factual papers without value judgments or legal analysis, prepared by the Secretariat on its own responsibility, on horizontal, cross-cutting issues.21
+Australia aims at high quality and comprehensive preferential trade agreements19; its strategic approach to bilateral free-trade agreements (FTAs) consists of negotiating or discussing prospects with its top export markets.

+21. In November 2009, the Productivity Commission was asked to examine the effectiveness of such trade agreements in: responding to national and global economic and trade developments; contributing to efforts to boost Australia's engagement in the region and evolving regional economic architecture; reducing trade and investment barriers and safeguarding against the introduction of new barriers; and lending support to the international trading system and the WTO.20 According to some submissions, the benefits depend largely on the subsequent uptake of opportunities by business; in addition, RTAs involve negotiation, administrative, and compliance costs.
+The Productivity Commission's final report was released in November 2010.21 In their June 2010 communication Australia and seven other WTO Members proposed the resumption and re-energising of work to improve understanding of the cross-cutting elements of RTAs and of their systemic significance, through descriptive and factual papers without value judgments or legal analysis, prepared by the Secretariat on its own responsibility, on horizontal, cross-cutting issues.22